dirko/dirko.github.io/_posts/2023-01-21-Submodularity-and-set-cover.md

 be proven.

 ## The set cover problem
+*Disclaimer: I don't know what I'm talking about*

 The minimum set cover problem is one of the classical NP-complete problems that has been extensively studied:
 Given a family of sets $$ X = \{\ X_1, X_2, \dots, X_n\ \} $$ and the